instructlab/instructlab/README.md

 ```

 > **NOTE** ⏳ This command can take few minutes or immediately depending on your internet connection or model is cached.
 If you have issues connecting to Hugging Face, refer to the [Hugging Face discussion forum](https://discuss.huggingface.co/) for more details.

+Make note of the downloaded model (`ibm/merlinite-7b-GGUF@main` in this case), so that it can be
+cleaned up once finished.

 ### 🍴 Serving the model